RamtinMoslemi/KAN-Papers/README.md

 Vugar Ismailov

 **Abstract:**
-This note addresses the Kolmogorov-Arnold Representation Theorem (KART) and the Universal Approximation Theorem (UAT), focusing on their common misinterpretations in some papers related to neural network approximation.
+This note addresses the Kolmogorov-Arnold Representation Theorem (KART) and the Universal Approximation Theorem (UAT), focusing on their common and frequent misinterpretations in many papers related to neural network approximation.
 Our remarks aim to support a more accurate understanding of KART and UAT among neural network specialists.
+In addition, we explore the minimal number of neurons required for universal approximation, showing that KART's lower bounds extend to standard multilayer perceptrons, even with smooth activation functions.